YAndrewL/CLAPE/README.md

 ```

 ## Update
+- [Aug.
+2024] CLAPE can be used as a python package now, please check [clape in pypi](https://pypi.org/project/clape/).

 - [Mar.
 2024] The training code is released with CLAPE-SMB, please check [this repo](https://github.com/JueWangTHU/CLAPE-SMB) for reference.

 - [Jan.
 2024] Our paper is publised in Briefings in Bioinformatics, please check [the online version](https://academic.oup.com/bib/article/25/1/bbad488/7505238).